2 Execution site(s)

-Uzda is a small city located about 60 kilometers southwest of Minsk.
-In 1939, the percentage of Jews in the local population stood at 33 % (1,143 Jews).
+Uzda is a small city located about 60 km southwest of Minsk.
+In 1939, Jews comprised 33 % (1,143 individuals) if the local population.
 The city was under German occupation from 1941 to 1944.

 Do you have additional information regarding a village that you would like to share with Yahad ?

 Please contact us at firstname.lastname@example.org

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17